gracech0322-cmd/seedance-2-prompt-library/README.md

 Seedance 2.0 does not allow real human faces.
 If you upload a real face, the system will block the generation.

-Below is a screenshot that shows this restriction after I uploaded a real face.

 But there are still ways to get around it.

 ### Method 1: Edit the image with AI